EmrhT/terraform-aws-asg-alb-ec2/README.md

 Resulting topology is below.
 Application Load Balancer (ALB), Auto Scaling Group (ASG) and Elastic Compute Cloud (EC2) are the main components of this deployment.
 IAM, security groups, ALB listeners, target groups, launch configurations and autoscaling policies are the others.

 ![image](https://user-images.githubusercontent.com/33878173/216153706-ff67489d-5093-4f59-b015-5903763dfeee.png)

+A more complete discussion on IaC and AWS deployment automation is available in my Medium blog on --> https://medium.com/@emrah-t/aws-asg-alb-ec2-deployment-with-terraform-8e01055ff9fb